Goodbye….

 All eyes sunk to the floor.
 Mr. Paul stopped.
 The room grew quiet & now….
 He let his eyes dart left.

 “Goodness….” ….
-“Does anyone want to say anything? … or shall we take some quiet time for writing now?..”
+“Does anyone want to say anything? …

-“Awkward, terrible and really, really ….
+“Awkward, terrible….
+Ohhhhh… and really, really ….
 Hard to think about leaving ….

 Also….
 I am so proud of each of you.

-I’m so amazed by your spirit.”
+I’m so amazed by your spirits.”

-They hated this … hated it & wanted to never hear those words for as long as they breathed.
+They hated this … hated hearing it & wanted to never hear those words for as long as they breathed.

 “Ohhhh…. …”